MikeHake/task-manager-jee/README.md

 best practices of providing 'enterprise' type services using Java EE 7.

-Below is a brief description of how to set up and run the application, and I have also written a more detailed article on my blog here: TODO: Insert link!!!
+Below is a brief description of how to set up and run the application, and I have also written a more detailed article on my blog here: http://mikehake.com/

 # What the application does